alexandrunastase/fedora-dev-machine/README.md

      - **Alt+F7** - used as 'Find Usages'
      - **Alt+F8** - used as 'Evaluate(in debugger context)'

-- Installs Ubuntu font family and updates default fonts to those
+- Installs Ubuntu font family and updates default regular fonts
+- Installs Jetbrains Mono font family and updates default monospace font

 - Sets fs.inotify.max_user_watches in sysctl to fs.inotify.max_user_watches to prevent issues with some IDEs